gazaskygeeks/Coding-Foundations-course/coursebook/session-04/Specificity.md

 ## Specificity in CSS

-as you know in css before apply any properties you have to select the element, to select elements you have many methods like select by **id**, **class**, **tagName**, **attributes** or we can style it directly by inline style, but if you have select the element from two palces and you have changed color of the element in both palces which one will applie. like :
+as you know in CSS before apply any properties you have to select the element, to select elements you have many methods like select by **id**, **class**, **tagName**, **attributes** or we can style it directly by inline style, but if you have selected the element from two places and you have changed the color of the element in both places which one will apply? like :

 > **index.html**